ValeriaPiont/Patterns/README.md

 # Java patterns

-This repository has design patterns implemented in Java.
+This repository has design patterns implemented in Java and exercises of [the course of Design Patterns by University of Alberta on Coursera](https://www.coursera.org/learn/design-patterns).

 ### Creational Design Patterns:
 * [Bulider](https://github.com/ValeriaPiont/Patterns/tree/master/src/main/java/builder)